 Ujjayi Pranayama is also called triumph over decay and death.
 It is because it deeply works on the physical, pranic, and mental bodies.
 Hatha Yoga Pradipika defines Ujjayi as:-

 “Poorvakta Kumbhaka yet pranam, rechaye didya tat; Slesham doshharam kanthe dehanal vivardhanam.”

-Ujjayi Pranayama involves Kumbhaka as before and exhale through Ida(left nostril).
-This removes phlegm from the throat and stimulates the digestive fire.
+Ujjayi Pranayama is a practice of breath retention and exhalation through Ida(left nostril).
+It helps in removing phlegm from the throat and stimulates the digestive fire.

 How to practice Ujjayi Pranayama